Acupuncture effective on many points

 Acupuncture indication list

-In 1979, the WHO (World Health Organisation) compiled a list of conditions for which acupuncture can be used as a treatment for the first time.
+In 1979, the WHO (World Health Organisation) compiled a list of conditions for the first time where acupuncture can be used as a treatment method.
 A revised version followed in 2003.
-In 2017, two Australian researchers published a large literature study in which they assessed the effectiveness of acupuncture.
-For this publication, The Acupuncture Evidence Project, see the Knowledge Center and the bottom of this page.
+In 2017, two Australian researchers published a comprehensive literature review assessing the effectiveness of acupuncture.
+For this publication, The Acupuncture Evidence Project, visit the Knowledge Centre and scroll to the bottom of this page.

-Below you will find the indications for which acupuncture can be used.
+Below you will find the indications where acupuncture can be applied.

 allergies: